patternfly/patternfly/src/patternfly/layouts/Split/docs/code.md

 ## Overview

-Split layouts are meant for use in positioning items horizontally, with one of the items being the main content area.
+The Split Layout is designed to position items horizontally, with one item filling the available horizontal space.

 ## Usage